Azure/apim-lab/apim-lab/6-analyticsMonitoring/apimanagement-6-3-EventHub.md

 1. In the Azure portal open the Event Hub you created earlier.
 You should see recent events.
 If not, give it a minute, then refresh.

     ![Event Hub APIM events](../../assets/images/event-hub-apim-events.png)

+> What to do with the data that is now in Event Hub is beyond the scope of this lab as this lab primarily focused on APIM to Event Hub integration.